 Now take your vehicle for a drive and if the service engine soon light comes back on, run another diagnostic to see if the same error codes appear.
 If the light doesn’t come back on, or doesn’t come back on at all it may point to a false positive, or an intermittent fault.

-how to reset service engine soon Light?
+How to Turn Off The service engine soon Light?

 The best way to reset the service engine soon light is by using an OBD 2 diagnostic code reader.
 A good code reader will allow you to reset a service schedule item such as an oil change interval or engine filter service interval.
 Doing this will usually turn off the service engine light.